The perfect introduction to getting your head around the extraordinary life on earth, and where to go to find it.

 “The winters are cold and misty and the hot summer months arrive in April.
 It can be scorching hot, but because water is scarce tigers and other wildlife sightings are at their best.
 Personally I prefer the months of February and March and early April, when you get the best of both worlds.”

 Guy Marks, co-director at award-winning responsible tourism supplier, Tribes Travel:

 "Go as late in the dry season as you can, depending on your tolerance to the heat.
 So, it’s good from Feb/March, but better in early April, usually unbearably hot by 15th April though!”

-Beautiful landscapes, a growing population of tigers and the atmospheric Ranthambore Fort presiding over all make Ranthambore National Park a must-visit for wildlife lovers.
+Come for beautiful landscapes, a growing population of tigers and the atmospheric Ranthambore Fort presiding over the park.

 Tiger safaris in Nepal explore Bardia and Chitwan national parks in the Terai region bordering the Himalayas.

-Dig a little deeper into the detail of traveling to see tigers in the wild, and find out what tiger safaris entail, so you can plan and prepare with confidence.
+Dig a little deeper into the detail of traveling to see tigers in the wild.